 About This Recipe

 This honey mustard vinaigrette goes great on a fresh green salad and since it’s on the sweet side, it works well for salads that include fruit, too.
-I love it on warm salads or bowls made with grains and roasted vegetables, like this roasted cauliflower salad with arugula & sweet potato or kale quinoa salad with walnuts, cranberries, and feta.
+I love it on warm salads or bowls made with grains and roasted vegetables, like this roasted cauliflower salad with arugula & sweet potato, warm kale salad with roasted root vegetables, or kale quinoa salad with walnuts, cranberries, and feta.

 To make this dressing, you only need 4 simple ingredients, plus salt and pepper.
 You probably have all the ingredients you need right in your pantry and fridge.
 Easy peasy.